delhivery/LeaderCluster/README.md

     java -jar target/JavaLeaderCluster-1.1-one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters>

 ## Advanced Usage:
+- You can specify whether you want to do refinement and if so, number of iterations for it.
-- You can specify the distance calculator - either one of haversine, osrm or google as:
+Also, the distance calculator can be specified - either one of haversine, osrm or google as:

 ```
-java -jar target/JavaLeaderCluster-1.1-one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters> <distance-calculator-name>
+java -jar target/JavaLeaderCluster-1.1-one-jar.jar /path/to/input.csv <radius-of-cluster-in-meters> <enable-refinement> <num_iters> <distance-calculator-name>
 ```

 ## Usage